Aggie01/Kickstarter---Analysis-MODULE-1/README.md

 - Limited number of variables in the dataset
 - Further dive in into additional factors that may influence the campaigns' outcomes is suggested, such as age, gender, income, education.
 ## Other possible tables:
+- Mean and median

 [^1] Footnotes: Encountered challenges when running dataset/creating Readme file:
 - resizing "Outcomes_vs_Goals" image
-- challenged myself on Deliverable 2 to create a formula that would apply filters to "Goals," "Outcomes" and "Plays."
-It took me quite some time but I DID IT!! :smiley:
+- challenged myself on Deliverable 2 to create COUNTIFS formula that would apply filters to "Goals," "Outcomes" and "Plays" at the same time.
+It took me quite some time but I DID IT!
+Formula: =COUNTIFS(Kickstarter!$D$2:$D$4115,"<1000",Kickstarter!$F$2:$F$4115,"=failed",Kickstarter!$R$2:$R$4115,"=plays") :smiley: